x1cOfficial/vue-after-free/README.md

 The PS Vue exploit can be run a number of ways.
 Below are requirments and instructions on how to apply the different methods.
 Please create backups of savedata relevant to running the exploit and of your own from games.

-Usually the Vue exploit uses the save file to load jailbreak data from the HDD, if the data becomes corrupted making you stuck on "There is a network communication issue" error" the Vue `OnlineSave` can be used to recover.
+Usually the Vue exploit uses the save file to load jailbreak data from the HDD, but if the data becomes corrupted making you stuck on "There is a network communication issue" error, the Vue `OnlineSave` can be used to recover.
 Adittionally by using Vue from extended storage and resigning the `OnlineSave` and a fake activated or real PSN account you can retain all current data, or recover and jailbreak no matter what after jailbreak related data corruption.

 If you can already jailbreak and want to try Vue just use the manual method.

 If you cannot jailbreak and have no activated or real PSN account you will need to use the SystemBackup which will erase all current data on the console.

-Lastly Vue has a fun UI with cats and Theme support for you to tinker with alongside a payload menu and auto run options but if you'd like to skip all that and simply jailbreak and load the payload from the USB then you can use the Lite version for any of the 3 methods Manual, Extended Storage andSystem Backup.
+Lastly, Vue has a fun UI with cats and Theme support for you to tinker with alongside a payload menu and auto run options but if you'd like to skip all that and simply jailbreak and load the payload from the USB then you can use the Lite version for either the Manual or System Backup methods.

 ## Requirements